Reviewed By Andreas Zabczyk Mar 08, 2012 Updated Dec 18, 2019

 The Pearls of America

-Today, saltwater pearls come predominantly from China and Japan, whereas freshwater pearls can be found throughout Europe in the rivers of France, Germany, Austria, Ireland and Scotland, and most interestingly, in the USA, along the Mississippi river.
+Today, saltwater pearls come predominantly from China and Japan, whereas freshwater pearls can be found throughout Europe in the rivers of France, Germany, Austria, Ireland and Scotland, and most interestingly, in the USA, along the Mississippi River.

 The Native Americans

-Once the colonial settlers in America discovered the overwhelming quantity of pearls in the southern rivers of the country they quickly became one of the most exported products back to Europe, and eventually saw America become one of the chief sources of freshwater pearls across the globe.
+Once the colonial settlers in America discovered the overwhelming quantity of pearls in the southern rivers of the country, pearls quickly became one of the most heavily exported products to Europe.
+Eventually, America became one of the chief sources of freshwater pearls across the globe.
 Sadly, the rapid over-harvesting of America's pearl resources, and more recently, the invasion of the zebra mussel, has left the national rivers almost free of its stunning organic pearls, now rendering them a very rare, if not non-existent, natural treasure.

 John Latendresse and the Great Pearl Farms of Tennessee